milos0000/MusicGeneration/README.md

 # MusicGeneration
-Generating music using LSTM reccurent neural network combined with some music heuristics:
+Generating music using LSTM reccurent neural network combined with some original domain-specific heuristics:

 ## Process
 I used POP909 dataset and music21 set of toolkit to feed my lstm neural network for generating music.